UniversityOfHelsinkiCS/opetushallinto_frontend/README.md

-# component for oodi-kurki transfer
+# ui-component for oodi-kurki transfer

 Shows errors in last transfer and makes it possible to create all missing metadata.